 6. Work on the topics that will raise your grade the most.

 You don’t have to study your weakest topics.
 You have to study the topics that will raise your score the most.
 For example, if your weakest topic is imaginary numbers, but you also need help with functions, you should study functions because those questions appear more often.
+Our online SAT prep course tracks your strengths and weaknesses, so you can better prepare.

 7. Set aside time to study.